-Using population-level administrative data to assess first ADT prescriptions, we found that nearly 1-in-4 urologists demonstrated a strong preference for a single medication with monoprescription >80% of one drug therapy.
-Remarkably, when this threshold was raised to >90% indicating mono-prescriber behaviour, 1-in-8 urologists continued to predominantly use one medication to the exclusion of others.
-We selected ADT as a relatively-ideal natural experiment to investigate prescription practices as no medication demonstrates a substantial clinical advantage for the typical patient over another (beyond monthly GnRH antagonist dosing for rapid castration, etc.^{4, 5}; although this represented only a small subset (2.5%) of prescriptions).
-Indeed, there were notably no differences in the characteristics of patients treated by high mono-prescribers versus those who were not, or with regards to institution type.
+Using population-level administrative data to assess first ADT prescriptions, we found that nearly one in four urologists demonstrated a strong preference for a single medication, with mono-prescription >80% of one drug therapy.
+Remarkably, when this threshold was raised to >90% indicating mono-prescriber behavior, one in eight urologists continued to predominantly use one medication to the exclusion of others.
+We selected ADT as a relatively ideal natural experiment to investigate prescription practices, as no medication demonstrates a substantial clinical advantage for the typical patient over another (beyond monthly GnRH) antagonist dosing for rapid castration, etc.,^{4,5} although this represented only a small subset [2.5%] of prescriptions).
+Indeed, there were notably no differences in the characteristics of patients treated by high mono-prescribers vs. those who were not, or with regards to institution type.

-Although no strict guidance exists to constitute mono-prescriber behaviour within this setting (either within hormonal therapy or amongst urologist prescribers), we believe that these results are much more extreme than those expected by chance only.
-This may represent the potential for (undue) influence within our health system and physicians may be subject to non-clinical external pressures to prescribe one drug therapy over another.4 For example, these findings may represent conscious and intentional (e.g. overt influence), conscious and unintentional (e.g. busy clinic and prescribing a "go-to" medication), or subconscious (e.g. reciprocity) forms of bias, potentially representing influences such as pharmaceutical marketing, differences in physician comfort and training with medication.
-It should also be noted that monoprescribing based on greater familiarity with a drug could benefit patients through improved drug administration practices, improved recognition and treatment of side effects and better patient counselling.
+Although no strict guidance exists to constitute monoprescriber behavior within this setting (either within hormonal therapy or among urologist prescribers), we believe that these results are much more extreme than those expected by chance only.
+This may represent the potential for (undue) influence within our health system and physicians may be subject to non-clinical external pressures to prescribe one drug therapy over another.4 For example, these findings may represent conscious and intentional (e.g., overt influence), conscious and unintentional (e.g., busy clinic and prescribing a "go-to" medication), or subconscious (e.g., reciprocity) forms of bias, potentially representing influences such as pharmaceutical marketing, differences in physician comfort,